needle-mirror/com.unity.xr.windowsmr/Documentation~/com.unity.xr.windowsmr.md

 # About XR SDK for Windows MR

+**Notice: Microsoft has transitioned support of Windows MR devices to OpenXR in Unity 2021, and recommends using Unity's OpenXR plugin.
+As such, this Windows XR plugin is marked as deprecated and will be removed in the 2021.2 release.
+It will continue to be supported in the 2020 LTS.**

 This package provides an XR SDK implementation of _Windows Mixed Reality_ support for Unity.

 # Supported rendering modes